Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Nonholonomic Volume

 which is a contradiction. \end{proof}

 \begin{remark} Notice that for an ordered collection of constraints the volume form is unique.
-However, changing the order of the constraints changes the sign of the induced volume form and rescaling constraints rescales the volume form.
-In this sense, $\mathscr{C}$ uniquely determines $\mu_\mathscr{C}$, but $\mathcal{D}^*$ only determines $\mu_\mathscr{C}$ up to a multiple. \end{remark}
+However, changing the order of the constraints changes the sign of the induced volume form and re-scaling constraints re-scales the volume form.
+In this sense, $\mathscr{C}$ uniquely determines $\mu_\mathscr{C}$, but $M$ only determines $\mu_\mathscr{C}$ up to a multiple.
+This is to be expected as all volume-forms are related by a multiplicative factor. \end{remark}

-While examining the failure of Liouville's theorem (Theorem \ref{th:liouville}) for nonholonomic systems, we will see when $\mu_\mathscr{C}$ is preserved under the flow of $X_H^\mathcal{D}$.
-More generally, we will consider the existence of a smooth density $f\in C^\infty(\mathcal{D}^*)$ when $f\mu_\mathscr{C}$ is preserved.
+While examining the failure of Liouville's theorem (Theorem \ref{th:liouville}) for nonholonomic systems, we will see when $\mu_\mathscr{C}$ is preserved under the flow of $X_H^M$.
+More generally, we will consider the existence of a smooth density $f\in C^\infty(M)$ when $f\mu_\mathscr{C}$ is preserved.